 Tony resides in Raleigh, NC.

-Monica Meadows, is the Business Development Officer for Blue Line Aviation in North Carolina, who along with the CEO is responsible for the development and implementation of the business growth strategy of the organization.
+Monica Meadows, who along with the CEO is responsible for the development and implementation of the business growth strategy of the organization.
 Blue Line Aviation is the premier professional pilot training center in the region.

 Although having earned her BS degree in Business Management from the University of Massachusetts, this business strategist attributes much of her success in business to her love of gardening.
 Monica believes in preparing the soil, strategically placing and planting of each seed, consistent watering, then finally letting the dirt do its’ work.
 It was by leveraging this strategy of cultivating relationships, collaborating with key stakeholders, along with tact and diplomacy, that she was able to secure a ground lease at the Johnston Regional Airport in Smithfield, NC for Blue Line’s 50,000 sq ft aviation complex valued at $13 million project.